Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Unfortunately, while I had enough Hilton points saved up for a week-long stay in the Maldives, I didn’t have the money or points (at that time) to fly us there!

-My next encounter with points was when the Chase British Airways card had a 100,000 point sign-up bonus sometime in 2010.
+My next encounter with points was when the Chase British Airways Visa Signature Card had a 100,000 point sign-up bonus sometime in 2010.
 Having recently married my wife, we each signed-up for the card.

 We then used those British Airways Avios points in the fall of 2013 to fly Business Class from Boston to Dublin, and toured our way through London, Paris, Rome, and Cinque Terre!